samhinshaw/blog/_posts/2017-10-20_dynamic_package_loads.md

 ### Data Transfer from JavaScript to R

-You can call the `onInputChange()` method on the global `Shiny` object to pass any object from JavaScript to Shiny, which will get turned into an R list upon receipt.
+In your client-side JavaScript, you can call the `onInputChange()` method on the global `Shiny` object to pass any object from JavaScript to Shiny.
+Shiny will then pass this object into R as a (nested) list.
 This method is designed to fire when a given JavaScript object changes.
-However, we can use our own event listeners to fire off a set value at our own discretion.
+However, we can create our own event listeners to fire off a set value at our own discretion.

 In this case, we will simply be sending any non-null value:
 ```js